jihyukkim-nlp/StrAugKG/README.md

 given a document as input,
 we first extend the given document with related but absent keyphrases from existing keyphrases, to augment missing contexts (_generating structure_), and then, build a graph of keyphrases and the given document, to obtain structure-aware representation of the augmented text (_encoding structure_).

+If there are any questions, please send Jihyuk Kim an email: jihyukkim@yonsei.ac.kr.

 ## Open-set KG